Multiple Choice are right/wrong answer based quizzes and can be set up in a variety of ways, for many purposes.

 Here’s a short video tutorial on the subject!
 More details below:

-2. Click ‘Add New’ and select ‘Test’ to begin.
+2. Click ‘Add New’ and select ‘Multiple Choice’ to begin.
 You’ll be taken to a page that looks like this:

 3. Add a title for your quiz and use the description field to give your viewers any relevant details on your quiz.
 You can also add an image for your quiz title: